Getting involved

 Individual healthcare professionals, as specialists in their area, contribute their clinical expertise directly into scientific regulatory discussions.
 EMA contacts experts primarily via its network of eligible organisations.
 However, individuals interested in working with EMA can also be included in the individuals’ stakeholder database, by completing the online registration form at:

-For more information and guidance on filling in the forms, see:
+For more information on the database, see: